 Hysterectomy is useful in treating many health conditions related to women.
 Some of these conditions include the following:

 In case you have the option to avoid going through a hysterectomy, there are many alternate options to explore that will take care of heavy bleeding, endometriosis, polyps and fibroids.

 Current treatment options include:

-Total hysterectomy deals with removal of the uterus and cervix.
+Total hysterectomy deals with the removal of the uterus and cervix.
 However, in certain cases when the procedure involves removing the Fallopian tubes and ovaries along with the uterus, it is known as a hysterectomy with bilateral salpingo-oophorectomy.
 On the other hand, a subtotal hysterectomy deals with removing only the uterus.
-A radical hysterectomy facilitates removal of the uterus, cervix, ovaries, oviducts, lymph nodes and lymph channels.
+A radical hysterectomy facilitates the removal of the uterus, cervix, ovaries, oviducts, lymph nodes and lymph channels.
 The type of hysterectomy performed depends on the reason for the procedure.
 The most significant effect of a hysterectomy is that menstruation permanently stops and the woman is no longer able to bear children.

 During an abdominal hysterectomy, your doctor removes the uterus through a large cut in your abdomen.
 The incision may be vertical or horizontal.
 Both types of incisions tend to heal well and leave little scaring.

 During a vaginal hysterectomy, the surgeon makes a small incision inside the vagina for uterus removal.
 There are no external cuts, so there won’t be any visible scars.